 The Project will have sound-generating infrastructure, which includes wind turbines and a substation.
 ABO Wind will conduct a third-party noise impact assessment as per Alberta Utilities Commission (AUC) Rule 012: Noise Control guidelines, to ensure sound generated from the Project will be below required levels.

 Shadow flicker can occur at certain times of the year when the sun passes behind a turbine’s moving blades, casting a shadow over a window.
-Shadow flicker will be modeled and considered through the layout design process for the Project.
+Shadow flicker will be modelled and considered through the layout design process for the Project.

 Visual simulations will be prepared to demonstrate how the Project will appear on the landscape from various viewpoints.